Get ready to fly

 All passengers traveling in any fare or combo are allowed to carry one personal item that must fit under the front seat during the flight and not exceed the following dimensions: 18 x 14 x 8 inches.

 You can carry a small suitcase in the cabin and a personal item, such as a handbag, a computer briefcase, a backpack, or a shopping bag.
-Between both items, they should not weigh more than 10 kg (22lbs.) for the Light and Extra combos, or 15 kg (33lbs.) if you bought Smart or purchased the weight increase for your carry-on baggage.
+Between both items, they should not weigh more than 10 kg (22lbs.) for the Light and Extra combos.
+If you selected the Smart Combo, you can bring up to two bags that together do not exceed 15 kg (33lbs.).

-Also make sure that your carry-on meets the maximum dimensions since it must fit freely in the meters located in the check-in counters and waiting rooms; inside the plane it must be located under the seat in front of you or in the overhead compartments.
+All carry-on bags must meet the established maximum dimensions since onboard, they must fit under the seat in front of you or in the overhead bins.

 The maximum dimensions allowed for your carry-on, including handles and wheels are: